multiprocessio/datastation-documentation/0.10.0/DataStation_Server.md

 # DataStation Server CE

+NOTE: The Server system and these instructions are in early stages.
+There may be bugs and it would help if you report them on Github or Discord.

 DataStation can run as a server giving you access to all your projects from any machine that can connect to the server.
 All scripts and queries run on the server rather than on your laptop.